Iandrew81/Computational_Physicsll/Final/odekepler/README.md

 ## Usage

 The solver can be run in the terminal where the folder is located following command:

-    mpiexec -n <number of processes> python diffusionMPI.py

     python kepler.py -im -g -RK <order of the RK (2 or 3)> -T <number of periods> -e <eccentricity value>.

+where
+    including -im allowsto save the initial map,
+    including -g returns a GIF animation containing the Earth position and velocity at different times.
+    <order of the RK (2 or 3)>  allows to select the Runge-Kutta of second or third order.
+Must be integer values 2 or 3.
-where <number of processes> is the number of processes to be used in parallelization.
+    <number of periods> states the total number of periods of earth.
+Must be an integer value.
+    <eccentricity value> Must be an floating value.

-The output of the code is saved in the current and outputfolder directory, which is created if it does not exist.
-The output includes a logfile and a plot of the temperature as a function of temperature and time.
+The outputs of the code are saved in the outputfolder in a directory named Period_<T>-ecc_<e>, which is created if it does not exist.

+The outputs include a history.txt that saves the history of the Earth's orbital motion, a directory called orbits_images with images for each time step and if its desired the intial map and the GIF animation.

+For example, if we want a simulation for eccentricity=0.01671 for T=5 using RK2 and saving the initial map and the GIF animation we must run as follow:

+    python kepler.py -im -g -RK <order of the RK (2 or 3)> -T <number of periods> -e <eccentricity value>.

 ## 2) analysis.ipynb